 Michael Gembola holds a Master of Arts in Religion (Biblical Studies) and a Master of Arts in Counseling from Westminster Seminary, and a Certificate in Advanced Professional Counseling from the Biblical Seminary Graduate School of Counseling.
 He serves as Director of Congregational Care and Discipleship at City Line Church and is under care of the Philadelphia Presbytery (PCA).
 He is also a lecturer in practical theology at Westminster Seminary.
 He enjoys basketball, guitar, local history, and exploring big cities with his wife Kelly and their son, Adriano.

 Counseling in the Local Church is a 2-credit course.
-The credit cost of the course is $419.00.
-Taken for audit it is $207.50.
-Dynamics is offered every semester; spring, summer and fall.
+The credit cost of the course is $450.00.
+Taken for audit it is $225.00.
+Counseling in the Local Church is offered every semester; spring, summer and fall.